Pascal273/LITReview-Website/README.md

  `venv\Scripts\activate.bat` (Windows)
  or `venv\Scripts\activate.ps1` (Powershell)
  or `source venv/bin/activate` (OS)
-4. Run the command: `python manage.py create_db` (Windows) or `python3 manage.py create_db`(Mac)
-5. Run the command: `python manage.py runserver` (Windows) or `python3 manage.py runserver`(Mac)
+4. Run the command: `python manage.py runserver` (Windows) or `python3 manage.py runserver`(Mac)
 The default port is 8000.
 Add the port-number as a parameter to runserver to use a different port to run the server.
 For Example: `python manage.py runserver 9000`

-When the server is running after step 5 of the procedure, the LITReview-Website can be accessed with your browser by pasting the URL: `http://127.0.0.1:8000/` or copy and paste the URL that is displayed in the Terminal.
+When the server is running after step 4 of the procedure, the LITReview-Website can be accessed with your browser by pasting the URL: `http://127.0.0.1:8000/` or copy and paste the URL that is displayed in the Terminal.

-Steps 1-4 are only required for initial installation.
+Steps 1-3 are only required for initial installation.
 For subsequent launches, you only have to execute step 5 from the root folder of the project.

 ## Technologies